SigmazGFX/freedv_ptt/README.md

 (dpkg -i --force-all freedv_ptt.deb to reinstall)

-This .deb file will install the required codec2 library and control coponents.
+This .deb file will install the required codec2 library and control components.

 Start the sBitx radio software and allow it to display the waterfall Invoke the application with the FreeDV_PTT desktop icon.